nhsconnect/prm-practice-migration-staging/guide/06-cutover.md

 ### Configure devices

 Depending on which system the practice is migrating to, configuration of devices (eg. scanners, check-in and call waiting boards) may occur pre-Go-Live or on Go-Live day, however these generally cannot be connected to the new system until Go-Live day.
-This is usually completed by the delivery partner.  <!-- [UPLIFT] added reference to some scenarios, where users can be set up in the Live system prior to Go Live -->
+This is usually completed by the delivery partner.  <!-- [UPLIFT] added reference to some scenarios, where users can be set up in the Live system prior to Go-Live -->

 ### Hardware replacement